Diplomatic immunity: Offences against the person

 In June 2014, the New Zealand government confirmed that Mohammed Rizalman Bin Ismail from Malaysia, aged in his 30s and employed at Malaysia's High Commission in Wellington, had invoked diplomatic immunity when faced with charges of burglary and assault with intent to rape after allegedly following a 21-year-old woman to her home.
 He returned to Malaysia in May 2014 with his family while the case was still in hearing.
 The New Zealand foreign ministry was criticized for allowing the defendant to leave the country, which was blamed on miscommunication between the foreign ministries of the two countries, as Prime Minister John Key expressed his view that "the man should have faced the charges in New Zealand".
 Malaysia eventually agreed to send the diplomat back to assist in investigations and he was eventually tried and sentenced to nine months' home detention in New Zealand.

 In July 2017, in Jordan, two Jordanian carpenters were invited to repair furniture at an Israeli diplomatic security agent's residence near the Israeli embassy.
 It is believed that the Jordanians and Israeli security agent quarreled over the ongoing tensions regarding the installations of metal detectors at entry points to al-Aqsa mosque in Jerusalem.
 One carpenter, a teenager of Palestinian origin, reportedly tried to stab the Israeli security agent with his screwdriver, and the Israeli security agent shot and killed the Jordanian carpenter, and also shot the property landlord, a doctor, who happened to be there at the time.
 Israel refused to allow Jordanian authorities to question the agent, claiming diplomatic immunity under the Vienna convention.

-In August 2017, Grace Mugabe, the former First Lady of Zimbabwe, invoked diplomatic immunity on 15 August after assault charges were laid against her by a South African model.
+On 15 August 2017, Grace Mugabe, the former First Lady of Zimbabwe, invoked diplomatic immunity after assault charges were laid against her by a South African model.

-In 2018, Saudi American journalist Jamal Khashoggi was killed by Saudi officials inside the Saudi embassy in Turkey.
+In 2018, Saudi–American journalist Jamal Khashoggi was killed by Saudi officials inside the Saudi embassy in Turkey.
 The Turkish police were not allowed to enter the premises days after this death.
 Furthermore, a Saudi government vehicle with diplomatic license plates was spotted entering a park.

 In August 2022, UN diplomat Charles Dickens Imene Oliha of South Sudan's Ministry of Foreign Affairs claimed diplomatic immunity and was released from jail in New York City after raping a woman twice inside her apartment building.
 He subsequently returned to South Sudan, where he was suspended from his duties and is to be investigated.

 Theft

-In April 2021, two Pakistani diplomats in South Korea were caught shoplifting in Seoul.
-The Pakistani diplomats were caught stealing $1.70 worth of chocolate and a $10 hat.
+In April 2021, two Pakistani embassy employees in South Korea were caught shoplifting in Seoul.
+They were caught stealing $1.70 worth of chocolate and a $10 hat.
 The case was closed owing to their diplomatic immunity.